LucaSidoti/ReadTheDocs-ROS2_Basics/source/session_2.rst

 To simplify the process, it is a good practice to split the URDF into multiple files.
 Typically, one main file includes all other Xacro files.
 To distinguish them, use the extension *.urdf.xacro* for the main file and *.xacro* for the others.

-For example, let’s create a new file to define colors.
-Name it *example_materials.xacro* and save it in the */urdf/example* directory.
+For example, let's split our initial file by defining the colors in a separate file.
+Open the provided *example_materials.xacro* file.
 This file follows the same structure as the main file but does not include a robot name.
 Add the following content to the new file:

 .. code-block:: xml